weihaosky/SMVmatching/README.md

-# Self-supervised Multiscopic Vision Matching
+# Stereo Matching by Self-supervision of Multiscopic Vision

 This is the official implementation code for SMVmatching -- "Stereo Matching by Self-supervision of Multiscopic Vision".
 For technical details, please refer to :